rpcme/aws-cloud-and-xilinx-workshop/Lab4.md

    ```bash
    cd $HOME/download
    ```
    Verify that this folder is empty before we do anything.
-This folder will be serve as a local synchronization point with the cloud in the later labs.
+This folder will be serve as a local synchronization point with the cloud in Lab 5.

 3. Now let's redeploy the AWS Greengass group.